arosas17/MechaCar/README.md

 ### Linear Regression Summary<br>
 ![Linear Regression Summary](/Images/Linear_regression_summary.png)

+In the images above, a linear regression was performed on a small list containing the data of 50 vehicles; this data includes: length, weight, spoiler angle, ground clearance, AWD, and mpg.
+By performing this linear regression model on the data, a summarization function was performed on it to obtain the slope of each as well as the Pr(>|t|) value and R-squared value.

 Based on the Pr(>|t|) values shown in the linear summary represents the probability that each provides a random amount of variance.
 With this said, the vehicle length and ground clearance are the two variables that provide non-random variance with their Pr(>|t|) values being so small (2.60e-12 and 5.21e-08).